 Bali has every kind of cuisine for every budget and mood but if you don’t feel like venturing too far from Chalet Spa Bali, there is still a large choice.
 Within 10 minutes drive are some popular local and international restaurants and cafes.
 Set back from the road above Thomas beach, La Baracca serves authentic Italian food.
 Sanur is a lovely beach where food is served all day, and Tanjungsari Restaurant has a lively atmosphere and popular international menu.
 Also nearby, Massimo is a popular traditional Italian with specialities from Lecce in Southern Italy, and Il Restaurante – Luca Fantin is another fine Italian restaurant which uses local organic ingredients.
 One of the coolest clifftop locations nearby is the ULU Cliff House, a very dramatic place to sit and take in the view, dine in the intimate restaurant or enjoy a few drinks and a dance.
-For modern Japanese cuisine, Sake no Hana (next to the OMNIA Day Club) provides an authentic experience overlooking the pool and cliffs.
-Not forgetting Bali’s large choice of health food cafes including Cafe Batujimba with its organic cakes, Peloton, solely vegan and The Shady Shack.
+Not forgetting Bali’s large choice of health food cafes including Cafe Batujimba with its organic cakes and Peloton, solely vegan.
 Bambu Indah is an organic healthy Indonesian café, and Sage offers raw vegan comfort food.

 Whilst Bali is known for pristine beaches, fantastic surfing, great seafood and temples, it also has a lot of great bars where you will feel like you have been transported to another world.